Levine Toilolo: Atlanta Falcons

-2013
+2013 season

-The Atlanta Falcons selected Toilolo in the fourth round with the 133rd overall pick in the 2013 NFL draft.
-He was the second tight end selected from Stanford in 2013, behind former teammate Zach Ertz who was selected by the Philadelphia Eagles in the second round (35th overall).
+The Atlanta Falcons selected Toilolo in the fourth round (133rd overall) in the 2013 NFL draft.
+He was the second tight end selected from Stanford in 2013, behind former teammate Zach Ertz, who was selected by the Philadelphia Eagles in the second round (35th overall).

-On May 21, 2013, the Falcons signed Toilolo to a four-year, $2.46 million contract that includes a signing bonus of $300,584.

-Throughout training camp, Toilolo competed against Chase Coffman for the job as the backup tight end behind Tony Gonzalez.
+On May 21, 2013, the Falcons signed Toilolo to a four-year, $2.46 million contract with a signing bonus of $300,584.
+Throughout training camp, he competed against Chase Coffman for the job as the backup tight end behind Tony Gonzalez.
 Head coach Mike Smith named Toilolo the third tight end on the depth chart behind Gonzalez and Coffman.

-He made his professional regular season debut in the Atlanta Falcons' season-opening 23–17 loss at the New Orleans Saints.
-The following week, Toilolo made his first career reception on a four-yard pass from Matt Ryan and was tackled by Alec Ogletree in the fourth quarter of a 31–24 victory over the St. Louis Rams.
-On September 22, 2013, Toilolo made his first career start and scored the first touchdown of his career on a two-yard pass by Matt Ryan in the third quarter of a 27–23 loss to the Miami Dolphins.
-During a Week 8 matchup at the Arizona Cardinals, Toilolo made a season-high three receptions for six yards in a 27–13 loss.
-Toilolo finished his rookie season in with a total of 11 receptions for 55 yards and two touchdowns in three starts and 16 games.
+Toilolo made his NFL debut in the season-opening 23–17 road loss to the New Orleans Saints, but recorded no statistics.
+In the next game against the St. Louis Rams, Toilolo had his first career reception on a four-yard pass from Matt Ryan during the fourth quarter of the 31–24 victory.
+The following week against the Miami Dolphins, Toilolo made his first career start and scored his first NFL touchdown on a two-yard pass from Ryan in the third quarter of the 27–23 road loss.

+During Week 5 against the New York Jets on Monday Night Football, Toilolo caught two passes for a season-high 15 yards and a touchdown in the narrow 30–28 loss.
+Three weeks later against the Arizona Cardinals, he recorded a season-high three receptions for six yards in a 27–13 loss.

+Toilolo finished his rookie year with 11 receptions for 55 yards and two touchdowns in 16 games and three starts.